reactive-python/reactpy/docs/source/javascript-modules.rst

     Before continuing `install NPM`_.

-IDOM makes it easy to draft your code when you're in the early stages of development by using NPM_ to directly install Javascript packages into IDOM on the fly.
-Ultimately though, this approach isn't recommended if you :ref:`Import Javascript Source`.

-Experimenting with IDOM it can be useful to quickly In this example we'll be using the ubiquitous React-based UI framework `Material UI`_ which can be easily installed using the ``idom`` CLI:
+IDOM makes it easy to draft your code when you're in the early stages of development by using NPM_ to directly install Javascript packages on the fly.
+In this example we'll be using the ubiquitous React-based UI framework `Material UI`_ which can be installed using the ``idom`` CLI:

 .. code-block:: bash

     idom install @material-ui/core

-Or at runtime with :func:`idom.client.module.install` (this is useful if you're working in a REPL or a Jupyter Notebook):
+Or at runtime with :func:`idom.client.module.install` (this is useful if you're working in a REPL or Jupyter Notebook):

 .. code-block::